Are you moving to the US for work? I moved here in 2005 from India on a work visa. In this post, I’ll write about things to do in initial days.

 There are other insurances you need to take.
 So get yourself accustomed to the US insurance system.
 You can’t get around for long without a car, and, it’s illegal to drive a car without an insurance.

-Unless you are coming here with bagful of gold, you’ll not need a renter’s insurance ( assuming you’ll be renting initially).
+Unless you are arriving here with a bagful of gold, and keeping them with you, you’ll not need a renter’s insurance ( assuming you’ll be renting initially).

-You may not be familiar with right hand driving or the free-way system. take a few driving lessons even if you have been a driver in your country.
+You may not be familiar with right-hand driving or the freeway system.
+Take a few driving lessons even if you have been a driver in your country.

-Investing your Money
+Investing your Money – within the first year

 There is no straight answer.
 I have invested in all of them because of two reasons.